demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 1. Accept AVAX beta and treat fAVAX as an AVAX-denominated defensive asset that improves risk-adjusted returns in AVAX units.
 2. Hedge AVAX/USD externally (for example via futures or options) and hold fAVAX as the protected AVAX leg.
-3. Design USD-floor fTOKENs by combining AVAX reserves with explicit hedging (perps, options).
-This yields a more complex structured note and sits somewhat outside a simple LST versus fTOKEN comparison.
+3. Design USD-floor fTokens by combining AVAX reserves with explicit hedging (perps, options).
+This yields a more complex structured note and sits somewhat outside a simple LST versus fToken comparison.

 In all cases, the value of the floor for institutional allocators must be evaluated net of hedging costs and cross-asset correlations.